Thursday, 16th Jan 2020 13:02 by Tim Whelan

 To get to Loftus Road by car you need to leave the M25 at junction 16 and take the M40 towards London, which becomes the A40 after a mile or so.
 At the point where the A40 becomes the A40(M) (and becomes seriously congested), turn off onto the A40 towards White City/Shepherds Bush and turn right into Wood Lane, turn right into South Africa Road for the ground.

 There is only street parking available, and it's very limited close to the ground.
-Some streets are cordoned off and others for residents only, with regulations strictly enforced.
-There is some parking in the area costing £6.60 for three hours, but you’ll need to make sure you’ve not left the car in a restricted zone.
+Some streets are cordoned off and others for residents only, with regulations strictly enforced on matchdays by an army of traffic wardens.
+There is some parking in the area costing £6.60 for three hours, but you’ll need to check the signs to make sure you’ve not left the car in a restricted zone.

-The ground capacity is 18,360 and away fans usually get the upper tier of the School End, which holds around 1,800, though for some games they also give the lower tier to the visitors, which provides another 1,300 seats.
+The official ground capacity is now 18,439, so somehow they’ve found another 79 seats since last season.
+Away fans usually get the upper tier of the School End, which holds around 1,800, though for some games they also give the lower tier to the visitors, which provides another 1,300 seats.
 We got the larger allocation, and it’s now sold out.

 The entrance to the away end is in Ellersie Road, as there are no turnstiles behind this stand because it backs right onto the school grounds.
 There is normally quite a large police and steward presence, and you should expect to be thoroughly searched before you enter the away end, while they are also very slow operating the turnstiles, so you should arrive at least half an hour before kick off.